Create Your First Project

 Tauranga Women: J Emmett, A Finlay, M Schumacher, E Berry, J Richardson, M Winter, P Guinness, M A Morrison

-Article Bay of Plenty Times 16.9.1946.
 Tauranga indoor basketball 2nd annual tournament.
 Played at the Rivoli.
 Tauranga men played Hamilton in the final and lost 19-40.
 Hamilton women won also.
 Cups for the winners were presented by Tauranga Tile Company.

 A meeting of delegates from associations in the BOP formed a Bay of Plenty Association.
 Mr Cros R Randle was appointed president, Mr W Norris, Secretary.

-North Island Tournament Fixture held at Hamilton.
+North Island Tournament Fixture held at Hamilton

 Men: Tauranga, Wanganui, Hamilton, Napier, Auckland, Y Boys Wellington.
 Wanganui beat Tauranga men 10 – 4.
 Hamilton beat Tauranga 22-5.
 Tauranga beat Napier 11 – 8.